Local Artists Bring Mysteries of Deep Sea to Light

-About 90% of the seafloor has never been explored by humans, making it less familiar to humans than the surface of the Moon.
+About 90% of the seafloor has never been explored by humans, making it less familiar to us than the surface of the Moon.
 But cutting edge research is now illuminating the hidden depths of the sea and several Hawai‘i artists are working with scientists to relay the stories of these hidden mysteries below.

 Sarah Caudle, Jessica Orfe and Michelle L. Schwengel-Regala each joined expeditions aboard a research vessel in the Pacific Ocean to interpret the data of researchers and create meaningful artworks that could communicate their findings to a broader audience.